-Non_residential built form in the Town and Village Centres Character Area will include a variety of uses including retail, commercial, mixed use, community and education buildings.
-Where such development takes place a number ofseveral principles will be observed in order to enhance the urban design outcomes in the centres.
+It is noted that not all proposed land uses in the B4 zone Mixed Use Town and Village Centres will be commercial, retail or community uses, with residential dwellings including apartments, terraces and other small lot and medium density dwellings also incorporated in this zone to ensure a vibrant and convenient centre, with strong accessibility to supporting amenity.
+Where such development takes place several principles will be observed in order to enhance the urban design outcomes in the centres.
 These principles are listed below.